 The subjects were 12 patients with PD, and 12 patients with PSP who went to hospital for the purpose of rehabilitation.
 In addition there were 12 healthy control subjects (Table 1).
 Utterance continuance, oral diadochokinesis and reading aloud of sentences were recorded.
 Sound analysis was conducted using an analysis system, AccousticCore 8 (Arcadia, Inc., Osaka, Japan).
 In the analysis of the utterance continuance, the longest phonation time (MPT) was measured (Figure 1A).
-A sound pressure level every one second was measured until ten seconds after (Figure 1B).
+The sound pressure level was measured every second until ten seconds after (Figure 1B).
 In the oral diadochokinesis analysis, the number of times that /pa/, /ta/, /ka/, /pataka/ were pronounced in five seconds was measured (Figure 1C).
 The sound pressure level of the first 10 words and a word at 5 seconds were measured (Figure 1D).
 Also we measured a long silence ward interval (Figure 1E).
 In the reading aloud analysis of the sentence, time was measured (Figure 1F).
-The prefix of each sentence and the sound pressure level of the ending of the words were measured (Figure 1F).
+The prefix of each sentence and the sound pressure level of the ending of the words were measured (Figure 1F).In the present study, we assessed the cognitive function using the mini mental scale examination (MMSE) and the frontal assessment battery (FAB).
+The association of cognitive function and the long silence section of oral diadockokinesis, extension of the long silence section was analyzed by Pearson's correlation coefficient test.